Osteotomy of the Knee

 Opioids can provide excellent pain relief, however, they are a narcotic and can be addictive.
 It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain starts to improve.

 Weightbearing.
 After the operation, you will most likely need to use crutches for several weeks.
 Your surgeon may also put your knee in a brace or cast for protection while the bone heals.
 Your surgeon will give you instructions about when weight bearing can begin.

 Doctor visit.
 You will see your surgeon for a follow-up visit after surgery.
 X-rays will be taken so that the surgeon can check how well the osteotomy has healed.
 After the follow-up, your surgeon will tell you when it is safe to put weight on your leg, and when you can start rehabilitation.

 Rehabilitation exercises.
 During rehabilitation, a physical therapist will give you exercises to help maintain range of motion in your knee and restore your strength.

 You may be able to resume your full activities 3 to 6 months after surgery.

 For most patients, osteotomy is successful in relieving pain and delaying the progression of arthritis in the knee.
 It can allow a younger patient to lead a more active lifestyle for many years.
-Even though many patients will ultimately require a total knee replacement, an osteotomy can be an effective way to buy time until a replacement is required.
+Even though many patients will ultimately require a total knee replacement, an osteotomy can be an effective way to delay the need for a replacement